sjhpark/Planar-Robot-Arm-Controller/README.md

 - Forward Kinematics for moving the each arm segment and the end effector to the corresponding position when given joint angles.

 Implemented Inverse Kinematics for the elbow-up and elbow-down cases and Forward Kinematics in Python.

+## Optimization
+Divided each movement of the manipulator into 21 separate stages and optimized the joint angles at each stage by having the minimum max angle changle between adjacent stages.
+Considered both elbow-up and elbow-down cases, and accounted for 256 end-effector orientations for each stage.

 ## Demonstration
 ![demo](https://user-images.githubusercontent.com/83327791/218372244-b3af1dfc-2d22-4e2e-a0d2-04e6f7f7649b.gif)